Herbalism in the Crossroads of the Southwest:

 Welcoming in another new year often involves reflecting on the past and considering where we would like to go in the coming year.
 This post reveals those reflections and illuminates the background for the endeavors I am planning for 2016.
 This is a story of what herbalism means to me, why I love the wilds around me, and what shapes my underlying approach to herbal practice.
 I hope you will join me on an herbal journey to the Crossroads of the Southwest….

 The practice of herbalism has a certain familiarity about it.
 That is to say, it follows a universal pattern that repeats itself infinitely within our selves, in the wider world, and beyond.
 The pattern is like so many common things: the vascular system within our own bodies, tree branches spreading out toward the sky, or a river system carving its way into the earth.
 Depending on your perspective, you might say it starts out small, something that flows within yourself.
-I noticed it one day when I was out wild crafting Chaparral (Larrea tridentata) in the desert south of Albuquerque.
+I noticed it one day when I was out wild crafting Creosote (Larrea tridentata) in the desert south of Albuquerque.
 Standing in the open plain along the Rio Grande, I could see the mesa top across the river that holds the obscured remains of an ancient Piro Pueblo village and their many astounding rock paintings and petroglyphs that still burst forth with hidden vitality.
 At once I feel connected to all people in my search for wild medicine.
-Then I realize the strongest energy is right in front of me, all around me, as far as the eye can see: nothing but Chaparral.
+Then I realize the strongest energy is right in front of me, all around me, as far as the eye can see: nothing but Creosote.
 This plant is so tenacious, so resilient, so persistent, and even more ancient than the Piro people.
-Many Chaparral plants live to be thousands of years old, surviving in the harshest of environments, overtaking everything including the most rugged of companions, Mesquite.
+Many Creosote plants live to be thousands of years old, surviving in the harshest of environments, overtaking everything including the most rugged of companions, Mesquite.
 The pungent odor of this plant on a hot desert afternoon penetrates me all the way down into the branching bronchial pathways of my lungs, filling me with awareness of that same infinitely repeating pattern that connects all living things throughout time and space.
-I am brought into balance by my time with Chaparral and go home feeling centered and content.
+I am brought into balance by my time with Creosote and go home feeling centered and content.

 From there, the practice of herbalism continues along this familiar life pattern by widening out to others, like the branches of a tree.
 I noticed this part of the pattern one day when I was teaching an herb class.
 I always show lots of photos of plants during classes to help people connect with them as living beings and get a better feel for their individual personalities.
 The photos are always ones I have taken myself of beloved plants from my garden or wild beauties that I encountered on a walk.
 I showed my class a scene from my garden that included a colorful array of blooming red Poppies (Papaver spp.), purple Bee Balm (Monarda menthafolia), yellow and white Chamomile (Matricaria recutita), and bright orange California Poppies (Eschscholzia californica).
 At once I could see that all of the students in the room were affected by it.
 Simultaneous smiles spread across their faces and any rigidity or tension held in their postures seemed to soften away.
 The feeling in the room changed as the healing energy of those plants penetrated everyone.
 The gift of restoration came from simply seeing a photo of medicinal plants, some of which were no longer even alive, and this time a whole room of people felt it.